facebook/react-native-website/cnwebsite/versioned_docs/version-0.63/intro-react.md

 <Button
   // ..
   disabled={!this.state.isHungry}
+  title={
+    this.state.isHungry
-  title={this.state.isHungry ?
-"Pour me some milk, please!" : "Thank you!"}
+      ?
+'Pour me some milk, please!'
+      : 'Thank you!'
+  }
 />
 ```